ocaml/ocaml.org/data/tutorials/rt_00_garbage_collection.md

  bloats the code size of compiled code.
 * They cannot collect so-called circular, or self-referential structures.
 I've programmed in many languages in many years and can't recall ever having created one of these.
+In addition to reference counting, Python has a dedicated garbage collector to address such.
 * Graph algorithms, of course, violate the previous assumption.

 ## The Gc module